Walter W. Bettinger II

 President and Chief Executive Officer

-Walter W. Bettinger II, 58, has been president of The Charles Schwab Corporation since February 2007 and chief executive officer since October 2008.
-In addition, Bettinger serves on the Board of Directors of The Charles Schwab Corporation, Charles Schwab & Co., Inc., and the Charles Schwab Bank, and also serves as chairman of the Board of Trustees for the Schwab-managed mutual funds and exchange-traded funds.
-Prior to assuming his current role, he served as president and chief operating officer of The Charles Schwab Corporation.
+Walter W. Bettinger II, 58, has been President of The Charles Schwab Corporation since February 2007 and Chief Executive Officer since October 2008.
+In addition, Mr. Bettinger serves on the Board of Directors of The Charles Schwab Corporation, Charles Schwab & Co., Inc. and the Charles Schwab Bank, as well as Chairman of the Board of Trustees for the Schwab managed mutual funds and exchange traded funds.
+Prior to assuming his current role, he was most recently President and Chief Operating Officer of The Charles Schwab Corporation.

-Bettinger leads a workforce of approximately 19,500 full-time employees, who work at the company's headquarters in San Francisco and branch offices in more than 350 locations across the United States and in London, Hong Kong, Singapore, Australia, and Puerto Rico.
+Bettinger leads a workforce of approximately 20,000 full-time employees, with headquarters in San Francisco and branch offices in more than 360 locations across the United States plus London, Hong Kong, Singapore, Australia and Puerto Rico.

 As measured by client assets, Schwab is the largest publicly traded investment services firm in the United States and one of the world’s largest financial services firms serving approximately:

 He is credited with leading Schwab through the financial crisis.
-Post-crisis, from 2009 through 2012, Schwab grew client assets by $530 billion—$200 billion more than the growth of all four of Schwab's primary publicly traded competitors added together.
-Under his leadership, the value of Schwab stock has quadrupled from $13.59 on January 1, 2009, to approximately $55.00 in early 2018, and returned an average of approximately 30% per annum to stockholders for the past five calendar years.
+Post crisis, from 2009 through 2012 Schwab grew client assets by $530 billion – $200 billion more than the growth of all four of Schwab’s primary, publicly traded competitors added together.
+Under his leadership, the value of Schwab stock has more than tripled from $13.59 on January 1, 2009 to approximately $46.00 in early 2019 and returned an average of approximately 25% per annum to stockholders for the past seven calendar years.

 Bettinger has been recognized throughout his career as a leader in financial services: